Chrisell/model_mirror/README.md

 # Model Mirror

 ## About
+This is my first gem, sp please provide feedback for improvemants and enhancements.
 Model Mirror aims at removing front-end and back-end duplication.
 It uses the validation from your model in order to generate the necessary html attributes on your inputs for your front-end validation framework.

 ## Usage